macks22/compilers/hw2/README.md

 4. For productions A --> a, where a --> *e
     -   Add FIRST(a) and { e } to FIRST(A)

 # Testing

+There are test modules for each data structure used.
+For the actual first set computation, outputs were compared manually using the given executable for this lab.